Contains spoilers

 Very interesting.
 The chapters on beer and sex less so.
 The historical enacting or experimenting Goodman describes is often elucidating.

 Very well written!
 And most interesting.
-Both Humboldts importance and his interesting life (and astounding energy) - very glad to have learned of him and his influence on Darwin etc.
+Both Humboldts importance on science and his interesting life (and astounding energy) - very glad to have learned of him.

 Mwah.
-Not as good.
+Not as good as some of her other books.
 Also, goes on too long.

 Great books, Cavanagh’s.